gravity182/dotfiles/docs/README.md

 After the bootstrap script finishes the job, please log out and log in again.
 Now, when opening a terminal, you should see Zsh inside a Tmux window.

-> [!WARNING]
-> Make sure to backup your home dir beforehand.
->
-> This repo may overwrite your files upon installation.